 Within a National Park

-If you find a native injured animal within a National Park, please report this directly to the local Natural Resources Centre.
+If you find a native injured animal within a National Park, please refer to the individual parks pages for specific telephone numbers.

 Outside of a National Park

 If you find a native, injured, animal outside of a park, please contact a local wildlife rescue group.